ReEntry/DesignPhase/ProjectPlan/ProjectPlan.md

 Concludes with: Launch Event(s)

-* Post-Launch Steering Cmt Pitches/Proposes for Funding and other Resources; Press/Media, Assist Projects Uptake
+* Staging for Transition to Pilots and Production: Steering Cmt Pitches/Proposes for Funding and other Resources; Press/Media, Project Team May Continue to Volunteer in Different Capacity eg to Further Iterate and Assist Projects Uptake

 # Next Steps